TheApeMachine/your-data-fu-no-good/README.md

 > **"Just Works" Data Science for Non-Experts**

 A next-generation automated data analysis platform that transforms raw CSV/JSON uploads into actionable insights with full explainability.
-Built with Hono, Cloudflare Workers, and modern edge technologies.
+Built with Hono on a lightweight Node.js runtime and powered by embedded DuckDB for blazing-fast analytics without external infrastructure.

 ## 🌐 Live Demo